Pegah-Ardehkhani/Pegah-Ardehkhani/README.md

 ## About me
 First and foremost, I love writing code.
 I still remember the first time I wrote something in a programming language.
 It was almost magic, being able to get the computer to do whatever I wanted, just by typing in these funny little symbols, limited only by my own imagination and ingenuity.

-This passion is still with me through my education at Sharif University of Technology.
+This passion is still with me.
 So, now I'm focusing on learning more about **artificial intelligence**.
 There is yet more to learn, yet more problems to solve, and yet more to build.

 Thanks for your time and attention.